weaviate/semantic-search-through-wikipedia-with-weaviate/README.md

 After the import is done, you can shut down the Docker containers by running `docker-compose down`.

-You can also download the Weaviate backup based on the truthhy from October 9th, 2021, and skip the above steps
+You can also download the Weaviate backup based on the truthy from October 9th, 2021, and skip the above steps

 ```sh
 $ wget ...